geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 21. You may find it easier to cut and paste into your existing file; or just :download:`download pom.xml<artifacts/pom.xml>` directly.

-    And easy way to pick up typing mistakes with tags is to Eclipse to format the xml file.
+    An easy way to pick up typing mistakes with tags is to Eclipse to format the xml file.

 22. Return to the command line and maven to download the required jars and tell eclipse about it::